Characteristics of Nontraded REITs

 - Some declare a different share value (net asset value per share) and change their offering price as the value of their investment portfolio changes.

 - Some even publish daily or monthly adjustments to their net asset values per share and offer to issue or redeem their common shares at these prices.

 A fixed share price may not accurately reflect the underlying value of the portfolio.
 Your shares could be worth more or less than the fixed share price.

 The net asset value per share (total market value of the REIT’s assets minus the total market value of the REIT’s liabilities divided by the number of shares outstanding) may be higher or lower than the offering price.

-It’s possible that a REIT could adjust the share price shown on your investment statements if it distributes any of your original investment back to you—also known as a "return of capitol."
+It’s also possible that a REIT could adjust the share price shown on your investment statements if it distributes any of your original investment back to you—also known as a "return of capital."